Banuba/agora-plugin-filters-ios/README.md

 internal let agoraChannelId = "Agora Channel ID"
 ```

-7. Copy and Paste your Banuba extension credentials from Agora Console to the appropriate section of `/BanubaAgoraFilters/Token.swift` with “ ” symbols.
+7. Copy and Paste your Banuba extension credentials received from the sales representative to the appropriate section of `/BanubaAgoraFilters/Token.swift` with “ ” symbols.
 For example:
 ``` swift
 let appKey = "Banuba Extension App Key" let appSecret = "Banuba Extension App Secret"